microsoft/go-infra/README.md

 https://golang.org/dl/.
 This repository is not involved in the official Go distribution.

+Visit the [docs](docs) directory for more information about the infrastructure implemented in this repository.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a